Skip to main content

 eToro

-With over 30 million users, eToro is the leading social investing platform (copy and follow other traders/investors).
-It offers commission-free stock trading.
+With over 40 million users, eToro is the leading social investing platform (copy and follow other traders/investors).
+It offers commission-free ETF trading (other fees apply).
 Check out our in-depth eToro review.
 It’s regulated by the UK’s FCA, ASIC, CySEC, and FINRA.

 Disclaimer: Your capital is at risk.
 Other fees apply.
 For more information, visit etoro.com/trading/fees.